Reviem0/CompSci-Notes/Mathematics/Mathematics 2/Linear Algebra/Notes/Solving Linear Systems.md

 $$

 There are three possible outcomes when solving a system:
-1. Exactly one unique solution: The hyperplanes inters
+1. Exactly one unique solution: The hyperplanes intersect at
-2. No solution
+2. No solution: The hyperplanes are parallel and distinct
+3. Infinitely many solutions: The hyperplanes overlap

+# Gaussian Elimination